-The Chiyaaskw Pluton (2746 ±3 Ma) clearly intrudes into metavolcanic rocks of the René Group.
+The Chiyaaskw Pluton (2746 ±3 Ma; Davis and Sutcliffe, 2018) clearly intrudes into metavolcanic rocks of the René Group.
 Dioritic rocks of unit nAchw2 locally contain elongated xenoliths, of centimetric to metric size, of deformed amphibolite and iron formation.
 The latter are much more abundant near contact with rocks of the René Group.

 All intrusive phases of the Chiyaaskw Pluton are foliated to varying degrees.
 Foliation ranges from weak to strong and is marked by a preferential orientation of hornblende and biotite crystals.
 Crosscutting relationships indicate that some phases were emplaced earlier during regional deformation, while others, less foliated, intruded later.
 For example, the pluton was emplaced as a result of several magmatic pulsations of similar composition, ranging from dioritic to tonalitic.
 The Chiyaaskw Pluton therefore represents a syntectonic polyphased pluton.
 Xenoliths of the dioritic unit (nAchw2) in the tonalite (nAchw1), as well as dykes from the nAchw1 unit cutting rocks from the nAchw2 unit, were noted.
 Unit nAchw2 diorite and quartz diorite would therefore be the first intrusive phase.
 Subsequently, unit nAchw1 tonalite would have intruded, followed by the leucotonality dykes.
 The nAchw1 and nAchw2 units are cut by centimetric-to-metric intrusions of fine-grained and light-grey leucotonalite.
 Mutual crosscutting relationships between leucotonalite dykes demonstrate polyphased emplacement (outcrop 16-MP-2046).